 HOW TO GET TO EBELTOFTDrive, ferry, bicycle or bus your way

 Ebeltoft is only 45 minutes northeast of Aarhus on the Jutland side of Denmark.
 From Copenhagen, you can drive the entire way, crossing both the Store Bælt bridge and Lille Bælt bridge and then north, which will take you nearly 4 hours.
 OR.
 You can drive to Sjællands Odde and take the ferry to either Aarhus or Ebeltoft directly.
-Plan on about 1-hour and 15 minutes to get to ferry, then a 1-hour and 15-minute ferry ride to Aarhus plus an additional 45 minutes from there to reach little Ebeltoft.
+Plan on about 1-hour and 15 minutes to get to the ferry, then a 1-hour and 15-minute ferry ride to Aarhus plus an additional 45 minutes from there to reach little Ebeltoft.
 If your travel allows and you can plan to catch one of the limited direct ferries, you’ll hit Ebeltoft in only 55 minutes straight from Sjælland.
 In summer months, this route books up quickly, so plan ahead and buy online at Molslinjen.
-COVID-19 NOTE: You can choose to stay in your car during the crossing if you require special protection.
-Make sure you select “bliv i bilen under overfarten” when booking and be prepared to stay in your vehicle for the entire crossing.
-Good to know: While there are bottles of hand sanitizer and placards recommending to “hold afstand” or keep distance, on popular travel days, the ability to maintain space is a challenge when all the seats are full.
-MOLSLINJEN FERRY TO AARHUS OR EBELTOFT www. molslinjen.dk You can also book a ticket for a Flixbus from Copenhagen all the way to Ebeltoft, which takes about 4.5 hours.
+FERRY TO AARHUS OR EBELTOFT www. molslinjen.dk You can also book a ticket for a Flixbus from Copenhagen all the way to Ebeltoft, which takes about 4.5 hours.
 Or try the Kombardo Expressen bus from Copenhagen to the ferry and then to Aarhus.
 From Aarhus, catch the public bus 123 to Ebeltoft.
-If you have a rejsekort, you can use it to check-in.
+If you have a rejsekort, (travel card) you can use it to check in.